thatothapo/thatothapo.github.io/private-tutoring.md

 ---
 ## Private Tutoring Services

 Please find below the corresponding rates for each course on offer.
 Some rate are up for negotiation but that is at my own discretion.
+Sessions can be administered in person or online.
 For more information, contact me via Email at thptha003@myuct.ac.za or on WhatsApp:

 <div class="qr-code-placeholder">
   <img src="{{ '/assets/images/WhatsApp_QR.jpg' | relative_url }}" alt="WhatsApp QR Code">